zenml-io/zenml-projects/customer-churn/README.md

 - **Container registry**: Some orchestrators will require you to containerize the steps of your pipeline.
 A container registry is a store for these (Docker) containers.
 A ZenML workflow involving a container registry will containerize your code and store the resulting container in the registry.
 - **Kubeflow orchestrator**: An orchestrator manages the running of each step of the pipeline, administering the actual pipeline runs.
 It controls how and where each step within a pipeline is executed.

-#### Run the same pipeline on a local Kubeflow Pipelines deployment
+### Run the pipeline on a local Kubeflow Pipelines deployment

 With all the installation and initialization out of the way, all that's left to do is configure our ZenML stack.
 For this example, the stack we create consists of the following four parts: